mathspp/mathspp/pages/02.blog/04.til/107.automatically-activating-virtual-environments/item.md

 Since I can remember, whenever I `cd` into a directory that contains a virtual environment folder `.venv`, I always want to activate that virtual environment.
 I typed `source .venv/bin/activate` so often that I even created an alias so that typing `activate` was enough.

-Today, I wondered if there wasn't a way in which I could automatically run my command `activate` whenever I `cd` into a directory that contains a directory `.venv`.
+Today, I wondered if there wasn't a way in which I could automatically run the command `activate` whenever I `cd` into a directory that contains a directory `.venv`.
 I was sure there was, so I opened ChatGPT and typed my question:

  > “In iterm2, how can I run the command `activate` automatically whenever I `cd` into a directory that contains a folder `.venv`?”